terryshenzhen/usbip-win/README.md

 # dmesg --follow | tee kernel_log.txt
 ```

+#### there are verison on windows 10 and arm platform. user can download them directly. they are OK

 <hr>
 <sub>This project was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2016R1A6A3A11930295).</sub>